 It is possible but unlikely that an over 60s life insurance policy will pay out enough to completely cover an inheritance tax bill.

 According to HMRC regulation, inheritance tax is only due on estates valued at more than £325,000.
-The maximum payout for a Post Office Over 50s policy is £10,000.
+The maximum payout for a Post Office Over 50s policy is £10,000, depending on age.
 If you had the maximum amount of cover available and your estate was worth no more than £350,000 then a payout could cover the tax bill, however this will only apply to a small number of people.

 Calculating the value of your estate is always a worthwhile undertaking as it will help you to determine what level of cover you need.
 In turn, you might decide that an over 60s policy is right for you, or you might opt for a fixed-term policy.